masagrator/Status-Monitor-Overlay/docs/modes.md

 | NVDEC clock rate       | %.2f              | NVDEC frequency in MHz                                                           |
 | Network Type           | %s                | It shows if Switch is connected to internet, and if it's using Ethernet or Wi-Fi |

 If Network Type is "Wi-Fi", you can press Y to show password.
-Since max password length is 64 characters, it may show in max 3 lines.
+Since max password length is 64 characters, it may show in up to 3 lines.

 # Additional info